Careers360 Logo

 General broad categories include:

-• Main-Group Organometallic: They are those compounds that are active in reaction with alkali and alkaline earth metals to form organolithium and organomagnesium compounds.
+• Main-Group Organometallic: They are compounds that react actively with alkali and alkaline earth metals to form organolithium and organomagnesium compounds.
 For instance, Grignard reagents are of paramount importance in organic synthesis due to the fact that they can form carbon-carbon bonds.

 Applications: Organometallic Compounds in Real Life